There was a time when you could build a big traffic blog without any images.

 This used to be pretty hard until a few years ago.
 You had to buy Photoshop (an easy $700) and learn how to use it (a solid 2-3 months of effort).

 Thankfully, there are now plenty of alternatives to help you edit images without ever touching Photoshop.
+If you’re feeling adventurous, you can even start putting together your own infographics.

 My personal favorite is Canva, which makes it dead simple to create stunning professional grade graphics.